-The Music Department is offering a wide range of courses this semester, including several featured and new electives.
+The Music Department is offering a wide range of courses this fall, including several featured and new electives.

 Alessandra Ciucci and Julia Doe, Assistant Professors of Music, have each won grants from the Provost’s Program for Junior Faculty who Contribute to the Diversity Goals of the University.